The checkered flag

 The 2009 Shell Eco-marathon Americas “Design Award” was presented to the Brazilian team from Minas Gerais State University.
 This award recognized their innovative design research related to ergonomics, aesthetics, choice of materials and technical feasibility.
 The originality and overall coherence of their design were also taken into account.

-(This was a shoe-in.
+(This was a shoo-in.
 The car was styled like a ’30s Bugatti.
 If Jay Leno had seen it he would have bought it!)

 Best Team Spirit